Quick Baby Carrier DIY – no sew

 Now to the good stuff – HOW DO YOU MAKE YOUR OWN BABY CARRIER WRAP?

 - Get 6 yards of any knit fabric.

 - Note – Knit fabric is just fancy sewing talk for stretchy fabric.
 (I got mine for a dollar per yard at Walmart.)

 - Figure out how TALL you want it.
 This is the part that covers the baby from head to toe so choose any height between 20″ and 30″.

-- So you get an idea, the black/white wrap is 20″ tall and the blue wrap is 30″ tall.
+- So you get an idea, the black/white wrap on the left is 20″ tall and the blue wrap on the right is 30″ tall.

 - Cut your fabric at however tall you have chosen (20″-30″).